dan-nagle/h2m/README.txt

 Step 6: Enjoy your mixed-language executable.
 ./example

+A number of other example directories are provided with h2m.
+The Example_2 directory contains a simple and somewhat contrived demonstration of using interoperable function pointers.
+The Example_3 directory demonstrates the use of shared variables and also demonstrates the treatment of illegal names by h2m.
+The Example_4 directory contains instructions for translation of the C standard library and shows how to call malloc and free from a Fortran program.
+The Example_5 directory includes files which can read and write to a NetCDF file given h2m-provided translations of the C NetCDF library.
+These files demonstrate how to make more complicated calls to interoperable functions.
+The Demonstrating_Problems directory contains a few intentionally problematic files to reveal some common issues with the translations produced by the h2m software.

+TESTS

+The files found in the Tests subdirectory are tests run during development.
+The names of the files should be self explanatory.
+Running h2m on test files and inspecting the output should help to clarify some of the more obscure details regarding h2m's behavior and limitations.

 GROOMING PRODUCED FILES

 First, note that h2m will report only one kind of error per translatable entity regardless of how many problems there actually are.
-When grooming translated files, check an entity which has been commented out thoroughly to make sure there are not additional, unreported problems.
-This may occur with anonyous types, which are sometimes reported not as anonymous types but as in violation of name-length limits.
+When grooming translated files, carefully check an entity which has been commented out to make sure there are not additional, unreported problems.
+This may occur with anonymous types, which are sometimes reported not as anonymous types but as violators of name-length limits.

 When translating complicated files, such as library or system headers, some problems can come up which require human intervention.